christianbutnot/freedomofprogression/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Crash Reports & Latest logs**
+Please upload or attach the files named "latest.log" as well as the absolute latest crash report you can provide.
+(Open the modpack folder, and navigate to "logs" and "crash-reports" respectively.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.